 Some cats, especially Siamese and Burmese can be born with a kink in their tail.
 It’s harmless in itself and causes the cat no pain or discomfort, it is a disqualifying fault on the show bench, though.
 Purebred cats born with kinked tails are usually sold as pets, and not used to breed or exhibit.

 It is said that the reason a Siamese cat’s tail is kinked is that a Princess of the Royal House of Siam would place her rings on the tail of the Siamese while she bathed.
 Some say the cat fell asleep and the rings fell off, so she tied the tail in a knot in the future.
-Others say the cat itself kinked his tail to stop the rings falling off.
+Others say the cat itself kinked his tail to stop the rings from falling off.
 Either way, it’s a lovely story of how the Siamese came to have a kinked tail.
 The reality is it’s a genetic trait inherited from the parents.

 Injuries and diseases of the cat tail